relevize/dev-days-flask/README.md

 - [ ] Create auth decorator w/ JWTs
 - [ ] Create a seed

+## Take Aways

+Things I kinda struggle with still
+ * `__init__.py` lol - why!?
+ * imports are harder than they should be!
+I gave up on a script and just made a seed endpoint.
+ * Is there a way to keep certain values from being returned with out manually extracting those values?
+    * Ex) removing `log_entry` from being returned

 ## Example App Goals

 I want to create an API, `Captains Log`.
 A journal not just for captains, but for your crew as well.